ChangeHow/suitup/README.md

 Please follow the steps below to init your development environment:

-1. Clone this repositery to your local machine.
+1. Clone this  repository to your local machine.
 2. Before running the scripts and if you living in China mainland, please ensure you can visit [google](https://www.google.com) and [github](https://github.com) at least.
 3. Run `sh ./bootstrap.sh` to install **homebrew**, **zsh** and **oh-my-zsh**.
 4. Run `sh ./scripts/init/command-line-tools.sh` to install CLIs that I suggest.
 They are: